by Christina Enevoldsen

 It was the first time in weeks since my husband and I had been on a date.
 Don held my hand and I rested my head on his chest while we waited in line for the planetarium show at Griffith Observatory.

 They were both laughing, though she was noticeably frustrated.
 When the sticker fell off, he flicked her hair.
 She tried to smooth it out.
 He poked her in the stomach.
 She poked him back but he seized her arm and forced her to hit herself.
 When he let go, she grabbed his arms, but he easily broke free and gripped her wrists tightly enough to leave red marks.
-She gave up and he won.
+She gave up.
+He won.

 It was easy to recognize the true motive behind the seemingly playful exchange.
 It was the same “game” my ex-husband played.
-I’ve lived with abusers for most of my life and though I wouldn’t have called them abusers at the time, I’ve come to easily recognize the quest for power in everything they do.
+I’ve lived with abusers for most of my life and though I wouldn’t have called them abusers at the time, I’ve come to easily recognize the quest for power in most of what they do.

 My former spouse placed a high value on good food.
 Part of his definition of a good wife meant being an excellent cook.
 I’m a good cook, though I didn’t know it when we were married.
 He was constantly dissatisfied with what I made or how I made it.
-Sometimes, instead of eating what I made, he’d make something else.
+Sometimes, he’s throw away what I’d made him and he’d make something else.
 Other times, he’d take over the cooking as a “favor” to me, though he had a smug attitude, gloating that he was better than me.
 He won no matter what.
 If I cooked, I lost because it wasn’t good enough.
 If he stepped in, I lost because I wasn’t a good wife.

 That gave him power.
 I felt like a bad wife so whatever he did to me, I deserved it.
 In my eyes, he was tolerant of my inferior quality so I was lucky to have him.